What can I grow to make money

 What is passive income gardening?

-A ‘passive income’ is where you set something up to earn money with minimal effort, passive income gardening is setting up to earn money from growing plants or vegetables.
-A surprising amount can be made from growing things like mushrooms or micro greens with very little effort.
+A ‘passive income’ is where you set something up to earn money with minimal effort.
+Passive-income gardening means earning money from growing plants or vegetables.
+With little effort, you can make a surprising amount from growing things like mushrooms or micro greens.

 Can a backyard garden be profitable?

 Yes, a backyard farm can be very profitable as a side hustle.
-There is a huge variety of produce that you can grow from home to earn money, and it is something that is getting even more popular.
-The demand for local produce is growing with green grocers & restaurants alike looking for reliable sources of fresh produce.
+You can grow a wide variety of products from home to earn money, and it is getting even more popular.
+The demand for local produce is growing, with greengrocers & restaurants alike looking for reliable sources of fresh produce.

-How to make money from your garden uk
+How to make money from your plants in your garden uk

-To make money from your garden you need to first figure out what you are going to grow and why.
-Your choices will be dictated by how much spare space & time you have.
-There are several proven ways to generate an income from a reasonable amount of space, the top 2 being Microgreens & Mushrooms.
+First, you must determine what you will grow to make money from your garden and why.
+Growing space and time will dictate what you can grow to make money.
+There are several proven ways to generate an income from a reasonable space, the top 2 being Microgreens & Mushrooms.
 They are both relatively cheap to get started with and require very little maintenance once you get going.

 What are microgreens?

 Microgreens are the highly nutritious shoots of salad vegetables such as rocket, celery, beetroot and other salads.
-The plants are picked just after the first leaves have developed, microgreens are becoming more and more popular, especially in fine dining – they are delicious, fresh and very healthy.
+Pick the plants just after the first leaves have developed; microgreens are becoming increasingly popular, especially in fine dining – they are delicious, fresh, and healthy.

 Types of Microgreen